RHIT-CSSE/csse332/index.md

 ---
 layout: page
 title: CSSE 332 Operating Systems
-subtitle: Fall 212210
 ---

-Welcome to CSSE 332, Operating Systems, for the Fall 2021-22 quarter.
+Welcome to CSSE 332, Operating Systems.
 * You can find the official syllabus [here]({{ site.baseurl }}/syllabus/) or on the top right.
 * You can find the unofficial syllabus [here]({{ site.baseurl